alwaysdata/documentation/accounts/billing/choose-its-paas.en.md

 Migration to a higher offer is possible and free of charge: in the _Accounts_ menu for plans in the shared environment or by contacting [support](https://admin.alwaysdata.com/support/add/) to switch to another environment.

 {{% notice note %}}
 A well _optimized_ application will have the same performances regardless its environment type.
-However _less_ clients on a server bring more **stability** and **comfort** (no more performance variations due to other clients).
+However _less_ users on a server bring more **stability** and **comfort** (no more performance variations due to other users).
 {{% /notice %}}

-[^1]: Hence, clients do not have `root` rights and cannot use `sudo`.
-Many services can be directly installed at the account level and VPS and dedicated clients can request support for services where this is not the case.
+[^1]: Hence, users do not have `root` rights and cannot use `sudo`.
+Many services can be directly installed at the account level and VPS and dedicated users can request support for services where this is not the case.
 [^2]: The free plan in a shared environment offers 100Mb of disk space for non-commercial use.